 4. Database development and setup

 Duration: from 1 month

 A database contains all the data used in your solution and communicates it on-demand to the client-end via APIs.
 In some cases, it can also contain additional business logic for data optimization.

 Database development can be a separate service, but in back-end projects, back-end developers usually set up the database and APIs as part of the solution.
 In case of cloud hosting, cloud database services help data get distributed and replicated across multiple virtual machines so as to enable data access even in case several machines are down.

 Best practice: There are two major types of databases: SQL and NoSQL.
 At ScienceSoft, we opt for SQL databases for simple/medium sized web solutions, web portals, and enterprise apps.
-NoSQL are effective for social networks, IoT, big data, and large e-commerce solutions.
+NoSQL databases are effective for social networks, IoT, big data, and large e-commerce solutions.